-An internal link is a hyperlink on a web page that links to another internal page or resource, such as an image, page, or document, on the same website or domain.
+An internal link is a hyperlink on a web page that links to another internal page or resource on the same website or domain, such as an image, page, or document.

 What is the purpose of Internal Linking?

-Internal Links are used to connect content for readers, improving your website’s usability.
+Internal Links connect content for readers, improving your website’s usability.